 The template will guide you through the process of creating a disaster recovery plan.
 After filling it in, you will have a functional plan for disaster recovery.

-- Disaster Recovery Plan Template (U-M login required)
+- IT System Disaster Recovery Plan Template (U-M login required)

 Keep Required Recovery Objectives in Mind